n05la3/cmdtypist/README.md

 ### INSTALLATION

-Open a terminal and navigate to the directory containing cmdtypist and all it's files.
-Navigate to cmdtypist directory called installation and run
+Open a terminal and navigate into your clone copy of cmd_typist directory. cd further into installation directory.
+Run

 					./install.sh

-to install cmdtypist
+script to install cmdtypist

 ### RUNNING

-If _install.sh_ exited with a success message, then you have installed cmdtypist, you can then run the command
+If _install.sh_ script exited with a success message, then you have installed cmdtypist, you can then run the command

 			cmdtypist arg1 arg2 arg3 ...

-from any directory. _arg1, arg2,..._ are valid cmdtypist arguments, to know all valid arguments, run the cmdtypist help command or consult the help file which comes with the program.
-If you are a first time user, after installing cmdtypist, you must run the command **_cmdtypist mkuser "username"_** to create a user called username.
+from any directory. _arg1, arg2,..._ are valid cmdtypist arguments.

+The first command to run if you are a new user is the **_cmdtypist mkuser "username"_**

+Run

+			cmdtypist --help

+To know all commands and arguments available

 ### CMDTYPIST ARGUMENTS